Change of status to F-1There are two ways to change your visa status to F-1:

 - Completed I-134 Affidavit of Support available HERE.
 (This form should only be used when someone is sponsoring you from within the U.S.)

-- Copies of passport, visa and front/back of I-94 and other current immigration documents.
+- Copies of passport, visa and copy of I-94 and other current immigration documents.

 - Photocopy of your SEVIS I-901 fee payment receipt ($200.00 fee).
 You can pay it online HERE.